libgy8zli/linux-knowldge/linux-sysadmin.md

  - e2fsck: file system check utility for ext2, ext3, and ext4 file systems, can be used to replay the file systems's journal
  - mke2fs: utility for creating new ext2, ext3 or ext4 file systems.
  - tune2fs: Utility used to adjust parameters on a ext2, ext3, or ext4 file system

+### Mount Commands
+ - mount: Command used to mount a file system to a mount point (directory).
+ - man mount: Manual pages for the mount command.
+Pay particular attention to the file system independent mount options.
+ - unmount: Command used to unmount a file system.
+Can specify either the device, label, or mount point (directory)
+ - /etc/fstab: file system table file.
+Permanent mount configurations are set here.

 ### Permissions
  #### Permissions are broken down into three categories: